-Once you build your agent on Dialogflow, you can use the one-click integrations to connect to various platforms such as google assistant, web, telephony, slack, facebook messenger, twitter and more.
-In this lab you will integrate Dialogflow with Actions on Google to enable the chatbot as a Google Action on Google Home or Assistant.
+Once you build your agent on Dialogflow, you can use the one-click integrations to connect to various platforms such as the Google Assistant, web, telephony, Slack, Facebook Messenger, Twitter, and more.
+In this codelab, you'll integrate Dialogflow with Actions on Google to enable the chatbot as an Action on Google Home or the Assistant.

 What you'll learn